State / Territory Benefits - Montana

 If you wish to open a claim or need information on unemployment insurance, call the center serving your county.
 Click here for the center in your region.
 Claims Processing Center hours are 8:00 am to 4:30 pm, Monday, Tuesday, Thursday, and Friday.
 Wednesday hours are 10:00 am to 4:30 pm.
 The Claims Processing Centers are closed on all state and federal holidays.

-Military Plates available for Military Personnel, Veterans, Spouses, and Gold Star Families: Special plates available include Army Reserve, Army Veteran, Disabled Veteran, Gold Star Family, Legion of Valor, National Guard, National Guard Retired, Pearl Harbor Survivor, Ex-Prisoner of War, Purple Heart Veteran, and the Purple Heard Disabled Veteran.
+Military Plates available for Military Personnel, Veterans, Spouses, and Gold Star Families: Special plates available include Army Reserve, Army Veteran, Disabled Veteran, Gold Star Family, Legion of Valor, National Guard, National Guard Retired, Pearl Harbor Survivor, Ex-Prisoner of War, Purple Heart Veteran, and the Purple Heart Disabled Veteran.

 Special Plates for Military Personnel, Veterans, Spouses, and Gold Star Families: